healthchecks/healthchecks/README.md

 ### Pushover

 Pushover integration works by creating an application on Pushover.net which is then subscribed to by Healthchecks users.
-The registration workflow is as follows:

-* On Healthchecks, the user adds a "Pushover" integration to a project
-* Healthchecks redirects user's browser to a Pushover.net subscription page
-* User approves adding the Healthchecks subscription to their Pushover account
-* Pushover.net HTTP redirects back to Healthchecks with a subscription token
-* Healthchecks saves the subscription token and uses it for sending Pushover notifications

 To enable the Pushover integration, you will need to:

 * Register a new application on Pushover via https://pushover.net/apps/build.
 * Within the Pushover 'application' configuration, enable subscriptions.